-Dr. Webber reported that the names that he just read are the people who make our school district full.
-He stated that it is not about a charismatic leader; it is not about, with all due respect, a board member.
-Dr. Webber said that it is about people who show up every single day to serve out children.
+Dr. RJ Webber, Assistant Superintendent for Academic Services, read some names of people who serve your children, our children.
 He mentioned that Leslie Condon has done so for 47 years with love and with grace going all the way to person that may have been hired as early as last week.